Understand Your Clients to Serve Them Better

 The Customer Property object records the insurable and insured properties of a customer.
 Consider Rachel who owns two cars: a sedan and an SUV.
-However, only the sedan is insured by Cumulus.
 Knowledge of all properties owned by a customer, such as homes and automobiles, presents cross-selling and upselling opportunities to agents.

 Look at the Big Picture Through Financial Services Cloud Householding